 Dusk falls early in Scotland in late November.
 So although I arrived at the hotel at 3pm, the sun was already sinking below the hills around Loch Earn.

 But if you visit the Four Seasons earlier in the year, you’ll enjoy a stunning sunset from this window.

 The bathroom was fairly standard, with a shower over the deep bath.
 It was squeaky clean with complimentary toiletries, and even a rubber duck!

-Our room was very cosy, but with the night-time temperature hitting -6C, we were glad to see a small portable heater in the room.
+The room was very cosy, but with the night-time temperature hitting -6C, I was glad to see a small portable heater in the room.
 Extra bedding was also stashed in the wardrobe.

 As well as the hotel bedrooms, the Four Seasons has cute little woodland chalets which are perfect for family holidays.
 There’s also a self-catering apartment which sleeps up to four.